-The Blueprint log zip file provides information about system usage and can be helpful for trouble-shooting.
-The Blueprint log zip file contains three different log files (the server log, audit log and API log).
+The Blueprint log zip file provides information about system usage and can be helpful for troubleshooting.
+The Blueprint log zip file contains four different log files (the server log, audit log, API log and the client log).
 For more information about the log zip file's contents, see About Blueprint logging.